chika-games/RPG-Maker-Specifications/src/external/lmt_tags.md

 | TagSize   | `EINT`        | The number of characters in `MusicName`.     |
 | MusicName | `U8[TagSize]` | The characters that make up the song's name. |

-If `MusicName` is `(OFF)` or an empty string, then the song is considered empty and no song should play.
+If `MusicName` is "(OFF)" or an empty string, then the song is considered empty and no song should play.

 `TagSize` + `MusicName` make a [`STRING`](#string-type).